 Although paid teaching assistant (TA) appointments are not generally available in Entomology, there are many opportunities on campus to secure such a position.
 Students supported by TA positions should contact their advisor for a list of potential departments to contact.

 In-course students are encouraged to apply for funding for their graduate education.
-The Department will inform students of such opportunities.
-Although the Department is committed to supporting students who continue to make good progress, there is considerable satisfaction and prestige associated with obtaining scholarships or grant support.
+Students and applicants are encouraged to check the Graduate School's list of external fellowships.
+Although the department is committed to supporting students who continue to make good progress, there is considerable satisfaction and prestige associated with obtaining scholarships or grant support.

 Graduate Fellowship, Scholarship, and Grant Opportunities